 I attempt to look inside the "black box" by evaluating the SEC's reporting oversight activities directly.
-I use a novel panel dataset, obtained through request from the SEC, consisting of budget and staffing allocations for each of the Division of Corporation Finance's disclosure review offices.
+I use a novel panel dataset, obtained through request from the SEC, consisting of budget and staffing allocations for each disclosure review office within the SEC's Division of Corporation Finance.
 These offices provide a powerful setting for investigating factors that influence the intensity of SEC oversight and how its intensity affects managers' financial reporting incentives.
 The disclosure review offices are organized by industry and are established to ensure that information is disseminated to capital market participants.
-Therefore, their budget and staffing allocations do not reflect SEC activities unrelated to the review of corporate disclosures.
+Therefore, their budget and staffing allocations do not reflect SEC activities related to other regulatory activities.
 The disclosure review offices carry out their mandate by reviewing the adequacy of firms' SEC filings and by helping firms interpret disclosure rules.
-Because firms are assigned to a disclosure review office on the basis of their four-digit SIC code, managers know in advance what office will be reviewing their firm's filings.
+Because firms are assigned to a disclosure review office on the basis of their four-digit SIC code, managers know in advance what office will review their firm's filings.
 Moreover, Johnston and Petacchi (2013) note that a substantial portion of the comment letters issued by these offices lead to amended filings.
 In addition, periodic filing reviews are a major source of leads that result in eventual SEC enforcement actions (Feroz et al. 1991).
 I exploit variation in the allocation of budgetary resources and workload between the disclosure review offices to construct a proxy of the intensity SEC's oversight of financial reporting and disclosures.